klandestino/sigRTC/README.md

 out or if no candidates are sent by the other client, this request returns nothing (0 bytes, an empty string, or whatever...).

-If this call is made by the one who made an answer, then this call is not long polling and it will always return nothing.
+If this2 call is made by the one who made an answer, then this call is not long polling and it will always return nothing.

 #### The full connection process: